-Where do you find your jewelry?
+Where do you find

 It depends.
 I love pieces from Lanvin and Marni.
 A lot of pieces I’ve found on eBay.
 House of Lavande has really beautiful pieces that I order too often.
 I love going to vintage shows – I do for work a lot, and I usually get drawn into the jewelry section and can’t help myself.

 What are your

 must-haves for spring?